DuckyMomo20012/email-remote-access/README.md

 by running commands sent from email.

 > **Note**: To use this app, you need to provide the `credentials.json` file in
 > the root directory.
-Please follow the instructions in the page:
+Please follow the instructions on the page:
 > [Python quickstart](https://developers.google.com/gmail/api/quickstart/python)
 > to create your own App and download the `credentials.json` file.